gugarosa/opfython/README.md

 ### Stream

 Every pipeline has its first step, right?
 The stream package serves as primary methods to load data, parse it into feasible arrays, and split them into the desired sets (training, evaluation, testing).

+### Subgraphs

+As each type of OPF classifier might need a particular subgraph, we opted to define a unique package to hold them all.
+The subgraph's package is in charge of implementing some of its varities, such as the k-nearest neighbour (KNN) subgraph.

 ### Utils